0x09/resdet/doc/libresdet.md

 * filename - Path of the image, or "-" for standard input.
 * mimetype - Optional MIME type of the image, for choosing an image reader.
 If `NULL` the file's extension will be used.
 * resw, resh - Output [`RDResolution`](#rdresolution) arrays of pixel index and confidence pairs describing a potential detected resolution.
 Results are sorted in descending order of confidence.
 The original input resolution is always available as the final element with a confidence value of -1.
-Either may be `NULL` to skip analyzing that dimension.
-If provided, respective count param must point to valid `size_t` memory.
+Either may be `NULL` to skip gathering results for that dimension.
+If provided, respective count param must point to valid size_t memory.
 Guaranteed to be either allocated or nulled by the library, must be freed by caller.
 * countw, counth - Size of resw and resh respectively.
 * method - A detection method returned by [`resdet_methods`](#resdet_methods) or [`resdet_get_method`](#resdet_get_method).
 May be `NULL` to use the library default method.